status-im/specs/docs/stable/1-client.md

  - `enode://32ff6d88760b0947a3dee54ceff4d8d7f0b4c023c6dad34568615fcae89e26cc2753f28f12485a4116c977be937a72665116596265aa0736b53d46b27446296a@34.70.75.208:443`
  - `enode://5405c509df683c962e7c9470b251bb679dd6978f82d5b469f1f6c64d11d50fbd5dd9f7801c6ad51f3b20a5f6c7ffe248cc9ab223f8bcbaeaf14bb1c0ef295fd0@35.223.215.156:443`

-These bootstrap nodes MAY change and we can't guarantee that it will stay this way forever and at some point we might be forced to change them.
+These bootstrap nodes MAY change and are not guaranteed to stay this way forever and at some point circumstances might force them to change.

 #### Discovery

 A Status client MUST discover or have a list of peers to connect to.
-We use a light discovery mechanism based on a combination of [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and [Rendezvous Protocol](https://github.com/libp2p/specs/tree/master/rendezvous),
+Status uses a light discovery mechanism based on a combination of [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and [Rendezvous Protocol](https://github.com/libp2p/specs/tree/master/rendezvous),